DMacMakes/dmacdocs/content/en/torrens/ise102/week4/index.md

 2. In the C++ tutorial, jump into _Basic Concepts_
 3. Complete _What is C++_ and _Hello, world!_
 4. Type S for Sololearn in stream chat when you're done

-## Chapter 2 FLESH OUT

-## MORE ON BOOLEAN LOGIC
-More on Boolean logic from chapter 2.

-Add two or more cleaner, crisper examples of multiple conditions, or FIND THEM IN CHAPTER 2 READING

-Truth tables!

 ## Initialisation _Part 1_